 I am a PhD candidate in Information Science at Cornell Tech, Cornell University.
-Previously I completed Master of Engineering in Computer Science from Cornell University.
-I am building Computational Healthcare to advance medical research by enabling physicians and researchers to quickly search and analyze millions of healthcare records.
-I am also interested in machine learning & data mining applied to other structured, text, images and video datasets.
+During my PhD research I am building Computational Healthcare to advance medical research by enabling physicians and researchers to quickly search and analyze millions of healthcare records.
+Additionally I have unique experience in application of data mining methods to problems in security.
+I gained this experience during summer 2016 while interning with the Abuse Prevention team at Dropbox.
+I am also interested in machine learning & data mining applied to text, images and video datasets.
+Previously I completed Master of Engineering in Computer Science from Cornell.

 As part of my PhD research, I am developing Computational Healthcare a Search & Aggregation Engine.
 Computational Healthcare indexes and aggregates data from millions of patient visits.
 It allows physicians and researchers to instantly search through aggregate results and get answers to queries which would otherwise require multiple weeks.